yatharth-2906/crophawk-api/README.md

 # CropHawk Public API

 ## Overview
-The CropHawk Public API provides developers with seamless access to our machine learning models for agriculture-related predictions and recommendations.
+The CropHawk Public API provides developers with seamless access to our machine learning models for agriculture related predictions and recommendations.

 ## Base URL
 ```